 - Shoot video wide.
 Because of the high resolution, areas within the wide video can be concentrated on later and portions of framing can be extracted.

 - Ensure that anyone who is empowered to approve a shot or video clip is ON LOCATION when you are shooting.
 Reshoots are expensive and wasteful.

 You know the rest.
 If you have any questions about how to approach updating your content assets to take advantage of the explosive growth of time spent online, give us a call at 502-499-4209 or drop us a line here and let our in-house content team give you a hand.

 About the Author:

 Dan Dry is the Managing Director of PriceWeber’s award winning content studio.
 He has won over 400 national and international photography, advertising, and design awards.
 A member of the Louisville Courier-Journal’s Pulitzer Prize-winning photography staff from 1976 until 1982, Dan then went on to travel the world shooting for National Geographic.
-Dan also served as director of the Kentucky Derby photo team for 30 years and director of photography for the Breeders’ Cup for 31 years and is the sole author of over 20 coffee table books.
+Dan also served as director of the Kentucky Derby photo team and director of photography for the Breeders’ Cup for over 31 years.
+He is the sole author of over 20 coffee table books.